AlisaTatosova/timetable-scheduling/README.md

 Firstly, I have done memorization, keeping for each course corresponding possible combination of Course, Instructor, Timeslot, and also score(which in this case is the quantity of soft constraints to satisfy).Then having that, I am trying to collect possile timetable, also preserving the current score for it.And then try other possible combinations and get one with best score.

-# Tests

-Here you can find test1.json - test5.json files in which are included tests, for testing just load them with function load_state(filename.json).

 ## Build Instructions

 1. **Clone the repository**: